JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/The_Value_of_Study_Groups.md

 Perseverance- the tenacity to pursue a worthy goal no matter who else cares to join, is a quality that must be practiced if a successful group is to flourish.
 One study group began with a husband and wife, who studied alone every week for about two years; then they were joined by another couple.
 After a few more years, more people joined, and after a decade there were sixty people coming to the group.

-> “Effort and decision are an essential part of the acquirement of survival values.”
-[UB 50:6.3](/en/The_Urantia_Book/50#p6_3)
+> “Effort and decision are an essential part of the acquirement of survival values.” <a id="s100_85"></a>[UB 50:6.3](/en/The_Urantia_Book/50#p6_3)

-> “All this must be according to the Father's plan, which has predicated finite progress upon effort, creature achievement upon perseverance, and personality development upon faith.”
-[UB 115:7.2](/en/The_Urantia_Book/115#p7_2)
+> “All this must be according to the Father's plan, which has predicated finite progress upon effort, creature achievement upon perseverance, and personality development upon faith.” <a id="s102_183"></a>[UB 115:7.2](/en/The_Urantia_Book/115#p7_2)

 When you are cleaning your house and setting up the chairs for your study group, keep in mind these quotes.

-> “Jesus always insisted that true goodness must be unconscious, in bestowing charity not allowing the left hand to know what the right hand does.”
-[UB 140:8.26](/en/The_Urantia_Book/140#p8_26)
+> “Jesus always insisted that true goodness must be unconscious, in bestowing charity not allowing the left hand to know what the right hand does.” <a id="s106_148"></a>[UB 140:8.26](/en/The_Urantia_Book/140#p8_26)

 > “Neither should you seek to lord it over your brethren in the kingdom.
 Remember, I have taught you that he who would be greatest among you should become the server of all.
 If you presume to exalt yourselves before God, you will certainly be humbled; but whoso truly humbles himself will surely be exalted.
 Seek in your daily lives, not self-glorification, but the glory of God.
-Intelligently subordinate your own wills to the will of the Father in heaven.”
-[UB 175:1.10](/en/The_Urantia_Book/175#p1_10)
+Intelligently subordinate your own wills to the will of the Father in heaven.” <a id="s108_459"></a>[UB 175:1.10](/en/The_Urantia_Book/175#p1_10)

 ## Teamwork

 As early as 300,000 years ago in Dalamatia students were being taught to work, study, and fraternize with each other in teams.
 In _The Urantia Book_ leaders are generally associated not with followers but with a team.

 > “In civilization much, very much, depends on an enthusiastic and effective load-pulling spirit.
 Ten men are of little more value than one in lifting a great load unless they lift together-all at the same moment.
-And such teamwork-social co-operation-is dependent on leadership.”
-[UB 81:6.37](/en/The_Urantia_Book/81#p6_37)
+And such teamwork-social co-operation-is dependent on leadership.” <a id="s114_281"></a>[UB 81:6.37](/en/The_Urantia_Book/81#p6_37)

 The superuniverse has its own seconaphim dedicated to teamwork!

 > “These are the angels who foster and promote the teamwork of all Orvonton.
-One of the most important lessons to be learned during your mortal career is _teamwork_.”
-[UB 28:5.14](/en/The_Urantia_Book/28#p5_14)
+One of the most important lessons to be learned during your mortal career is _teamwork_.” <a id="s118_167"></a>[UB 28:5.14](/en/The_Urantia_Book/28#p5_14)

 A lot has been written about groups—the different types of participation and non-participation, the ways of gaining and maintaining power, and the ways of managing groups to achieve different goals.
 It is a study on its own but we thought a quick look at some of the issues might be helpful.